-(a) the exhibit number for each document;

-(b) the date of the document;
+- (a) the exhibit number for each document; - (b) the date of the document;

-(c) a brief description of the document;
+- (c) a brief description of the document;

-(d) whether there is an objection to admission of the document and, if so, a concise statement of the basis for the objections (e.g., Rule 402-relevance; Rule 403-undue prejudice or confusion); and
+- (d) whether there is an objection to admission of the document and, if so, a concise statement of the basis for the objection (e.g., Rule 402relevance; Rule 403 - undue prejudice or confusion); and

-(e) a concise statement of the asserted basis of admissibility.
+- (e) the asserted basis of admissibility.

-6. Itemization of Damages
+6. Damage Itemization: